Get the latest from TODAY

 Having trouble sliding into those skinny jeans — despite your daily workout?
 The truth is, many exercise routines simply don't include the key moves you need to truly target the often-troublesome area of the inner thighs.
 Fortunately, slimmer, sexier, whistle-worthy legs can be yours in only a week or two.

-That's right, to help you banish dreaded inner thigh bulge, we asked Jessica Smith, fitness guru and star of the '10 Minute Solution: Knockout Body' DVD series, to supply us with seven, simple fat-blasting moves for thinner thighs.
+That's right, to help you banish dreaded inner thigh bulge, we asked Jessica Smith, fitness guru and star of the "10 Minute Solution: Knockout Body" DVD series, to supply us with seven, simple fat-blasting moves and workouts for thinner thighs.

 For best results, circuit through the following exercises (doing one move after the next without resting) four times a week, then finish up with 15 to 20 minutes of any cardio activity.